bjaxqq/dotfiles/README.md

 # dotfiles

-A collection of my dotfiles for my macOS and Arch i3 setups.
+A collection of my dotfiles for my macOS setup.

 ![Screenshot](images/screenshot.png)

-## Arch Linux

-COMING SOON

 ## macOS